nhejazi/ezPkgs/_jupyterNotes.md

 # Jupyter kernels for data science (Python, R, Julia)

-> Setting up Jupyter kernels for data analysis (with Python2, Python3, R, Julia)
+> Setting up Jupyter kernels for the core languages of data analysis/science
+> (with Python2, Python3, R, and Julia)

 ## Using the Jupyter notebook with multiple kernels
 - After installation of the desired kernels, all can be accessed via the